seud0nym/tch-gui-unhide/utilities/README.md

 Bank Plan is OPTIMAL
 ```
+## transformer-cli
+Version 17 firmwares do not include `/usr/bin/transformer-cli`, which is very useful for working out what is returned in the various GUI scripts.

-## set-web-admin-password
+## unpack-rbi
-Allows you to set or reset the web admin password.
-Specify the new password as the first parameter.
+Unpacks the *.rbi* file passed as the first parameter.
+The second parameter is optional, and is either a filename or directory to which the *.rbi* file will be unpacked.
+If the filename or directory is specified, the file will be written to the /tmp directory with the same name but with an extension of *.bin*.

 # How to download and execute these scripts
-If you download the tch-gui-unhide release archive, the scripts are included.
+If you download a tch-gui-unhide release archive, the scripts applicable to that firmware version are included.

 You can also download the latest version individually: